grigorisar/blogo-dragon/README.md

 ## Installing

-Step by step series of examples that tell you how to get a development env running
+Step by step series of examples that tell you how to get a development env running.

 #### Django Setup